Amritds/Terraform-Code-Generator/README.md

 # Terraform Code Generator
-This repository contains code to auto-generate new Terraform Code that modifies an existing codoe base using API calls to a given pre-trained LLM and a custom RAG-pipeline.
+This repository contains code to auto-generate new Terraform Code that modifies an existing code base using API calls to a given pre-trained LLM and a custom RAG-pipeline.

 As a default functionality, scripts search for a VPC module within a given terraform code directory and update existing code-files by adding security configurations.
 Changes are saved to outputs.